jmaraya1229/DailyPlanner/README.md

 ## Description

 The following application is an interactive planner the user can use to plan out their work day.
-Following a standard 9am-5pm format, the user can type in the text area and save their data in the specific timeblock.
+Following a standard 9am-5pm format, the user can type in the text area and save their data in the specific timeblock in order to manage their time effectively.

 ### Functionality